A’s hold off Houston 7-6 in a home run derby with 10 homers

 Brantley homered to tie the game in the sixth before the slugging Matts did their thing for the A’s.

-Fiers allowed six hits and five earned runs pitching into the seventh.
+Fiers allowed six hits and five earned runs pitching into the seventh, matching his career high surrendering four homers.
 He has won nine straight decisions and is unbeaten over 18 starts since pitching his no-hitter against the Reds on May 7.
 The right-hander has no-decisions in each of his four starts against his former Astros club this season.

 Sanchez worked 5 1/3 innings in his third start since joining the Astros from Toronto at the trade deadline.
 He gave up six runs on seven hits.